Gender in horror films: Slasher

 Slasher films are a subgenre of horror films featuring acts of violence portrayed in graphic detail.
 In his book entitled Going to Pieces: The Rise and Fall of the Slasher Film, 1978-1986, author Adam Rockoff states, "The slasher film typically involves a killer who stalks and graphically murders a series of victims in a typically random, unprovoked fashion.
-The victims are usually teenagers or young adults who are separated from mainstream civilization or unable to easily access help.
-These films typically begin with the murder of a young woman and end with a one female survivor who manages to subdue the killer, only to discover that the problem has not been completely solved".
+The victims are usually teenagers or young adults who are separated from mainstream civilization or unable to access help easily.
+These films typically begin with the murder of a young woman and end with one female survivor who manages to subdue the killer, only to discover that the problem has not been completely solved".
 Carol Clover's Men, Women, and Chainsaws: Gender in the Modern Horror Film is generally thought of to be the cornerstone work of studying gender in slasher films.

 Slasher films can include "scenes of explicit violence primarily directed toward women, often occurring during or juxtaposed to mildly erotic scenes".
-Although there is an even distribution in the gender of slasher film victims, a study of slasher films from the 1990s found that women were shown in fear for more time than men and that there were relatively more female victims compared to action films from the same period.
+Although there are more male slasher film victims than female ones, a study of slasher films from the 1990s found that women were shown in fear for more time than men and that there were relatively more female victims compared to action films from the same period.